Emilie Miller: Cycling

 Miller was ranked in the top 20 Australian girl swimmers for her age when a diving accident during training in 2008 left her a quadriplegic.
 She took up hand cycling at the age of 17 as cross training for another sport.
 Her first Australian Road Cycling Championships were in 2013 and as of 2019 is undefeated in H1 events.

 At the 2018 UCI Para-cycling Road World Championships in Italy, she won gold medals in Women's Time Trial H1 and Women's Road race H1.
 She repeated these medals at the 2019 UCI Para-cycling Road World Championships in Netherlands.

-She is coached in Bathurst by former world junior cyclist Toireasa Gallagher (née Ryan).
+She was coached in Bathurst by former world junior cyclist Toireasa Gallagher (née Ryan).